mapcrafter/mapcrafter/README.md

 variants.
 And also, there is not a big difference with different water colors.
 Per default the renderer renders biomes.

+`incremental_detection = timestamp|filetimes`

+This setting specifies the way the renderer should check if tiles are required when rendering incremental.
+Possible options are:

+* `timestamp` (default)
+	* The renderer saves the time of the last rendering.
+All tiles whoose chunk timestamps are newer than this last-render-time are required.
+* `filetimes`
+	* The renderer checks the modification times of the already rendered tile images.
+All tiles whoose chunk timestamps are newer than this modification time are required.

 ### Command line options ###

 Here is a list of available command line options: